Tag Archives: Historical Fiction

-Ezvid Wiki has named Anvil of God #2 in “Commanding Historical Novels of the Distant Past”
+Ezvid Wiki ranks Anvil of God #2 in Historical Novels

 I’m very pleased to announce that Anvil of God is now available as an

 audiobook!
 If you sign up for Audible (for the first time), you can even get